 Partnering with the Elizabeth Kostova Foundation (EKF), the Roth Endowment helps support the annual Sozopol Fiction Seminar, held in historic Sozopol, a beautiful town on Bulgaria’s Black Sea coast.
 These seminars, organized each year by EKF, offer opportunities for intensive exchange between Bulgarian and English-language fiction writers, under the guidance of established authors in an atmosphere of close and collegial collaboration.
 Workshops and one-on-one consultations involving faculty and fellows are punctuated by talks and panels conducted by visiting speakers.
-Participation has become increasingly competitive, with thirty applicants competing for each of this year’s ten places.

 For a complete list of past Sozopol Fiction Seminar fellows, please consult the List of Fellows.